phateks/esphome-projects-velux/velux-controller/README.md

 I didn't need these, but you can add them if your ESP is unhappy with the supply voltage:

+> [!NOTE]
-> Note: It isn't super obvious from the footprints, but these additional capacitors are supposed to mount horizontally against the board facing toward the bottom.
+> It isn't super obvious from the footprints, but the additional electrolytic capacitors are supposed to mount horizontally against the board facing toward the bottom.
 If mounted vertically they may prevent the case from being closed.

 - 1x 470μF >=5V electrolytic capacitor, 2mm pitch
 	([DigiKey](https://www.digikey.com/en/products/detail/wurth-elektronik/860010273011/5726952),